 The Future: Higher, Faster, Further Choppers?

-The limits of how far an aircraft can fly are being tested.
-Advances in rotorcraft technology, electric propulsion, and hybrid lift systems may push helicopters beyond what was once thought possible.
 NASA’s Ingenuity helicopter, now operating on Mars, has already demonstrated that helicopters can fly in atmospheres far thinner than Earth’s.
-Perhaps the future of high-altitude flight does not belong to traditional helicopters at all?
+But that chopper was specifically designed to cater to the atmosphere of Mars.
+One might wonder if the future of high-altitude flight does not belong to traditional helicopters at all?
 For now, though, the limit stands.
 40,820 feet.
 We should keep an eye out on our old maxim: “Records are meant to be broken”.